If you go to Japan and walk around the streets, there is a 95% chance that you will not find even one person wearing a Kimono.

 Pin the neckline band to the neckline, on the face of garment, cut edges together

 Sew in place with a 1/4 inch seam allowance.
-You can press the seam allowance down and stitch in the ditch through the seam line for added stabiliy to the seam
+You can press the seam allowance down and stitch in the ditch through the seam line for added stability to the seam.

 You can add some beautiful embroidered flowers or other motifs on your kimono.
 I tried with some metallic thread highlighted Sashiko flowers.
 I have added it near the left shoulder and intend to add more.

 That is it.
 This Kimono is enough for me.
 If you are looking for a quick Kimono you will be happy with it.
-Hope noone from Japan send a Samurai to kill me for making it like this.
+I hope no one from Japan sends a Samurai to kill me for making it like this.